farookphuket/desktop-i3/README.md

     ./setup.sh

 ```
-Enter your password (need the root permission to install the package )

-2. run "cmus" to open the cmus music player

-3. logout and log back in by choose i3 session
+2. you have to logout log back in byselect the i3 session then run file
+"run_copy_config.sh"